 By default, we only include first name and email address on your subscribers’ profiles, but it’s easy to create additional subscriber fields.
 (And yes, they can be added to your forms and landing pages.)

-At ConvertKit, we refer to these as Custom Fields, and they can be used to store other types of information about your Subscribers (such as their last name, phone number, favourite color, and so on).
+At ConvertKit, we refer to these as custom fields, and they can be used to store other types of information about your subscribers (such as their last name, phone number, favorite color, and so on).

-- Field name: What you are naming (or labelling) this field, such as "Last Name".
-This name is also internal for your reference, unless you choose to add it to your forms.
+Field name: What you are naming (or labelling) this field, such as "Last Name".
+This name is internal for your reference.

 4. Click ‘Update Subscriber’

 When you’re done, click the red ‘Update Subscriber’ button to save your changes.